 Yes, payment is required even if you have filed, or intend to file, a Notice of Objection.
 There are no provisions in the Ontario tax statutes that allow for the suspension of payment of an amount that has been assessed, but is in dispute, pending the outcome of the Notice of Objection or Notice of Appeal process.
 Additional interest will be assessed on the principal liability if full payment is not received when the assessed amount is due.
 Taxpayers who successfully object or appeal will be paid interest on any amounts paid on an assessment, from the dates the payments were made.
 However, the amount refunded, including interest, will first go to reducing other tax liabilities owed to Ontario before any refund is made to you.

 Can any of the tax or interest assessed be forgiven since I don't have the money to pay it?

 There are no provisions in the Ontario tax statutes to allow for the reduction of the tax or interest that has been assessed because of the taxpayer's inability to pay.
-The Appeals Officer can only recommend a variance to the tax or penalty that has been assessed if it is his or her opinion that the amount assessed is in error due to an incorrect application of the law.
+The Objections and Appeals Officer can only recommend a variance to the tax or penalty that has been assessed if it is his or her opinion that the amount assessed is in error due to an incorrect application of the law.